Everyone in sales wants to be associated with big brands! Don’t we?

-I am with a company called coMakeIT and we specialize in building offshore software delivery centers for big technological companies or software makers around the world.
+I am with a company called coMakeIT and we specialize in building offshore software delivery centres for big technological companies or software makers around the world.

 I am Sampath.

-As you are the CTO, I wanted to find out if you are planning on expanding your software development team and build an offshore delivery center to build a strong technical competency?
+As you are the CTO, I wanted to find out if you are planning on expanding your software development team and build an offshore delivery centre to build a strong technical competency?

 We are a Netherlands-based company and we have helped other software makers of your size and please find our references:

 Let me know if we can have a chat at 3 PM UK time this Friday?

 Trust you are doing well.
 I wanted to check if you have had a chance to review my last email?

 Hi – I do, please send me some light, but informative info on what you can offer and the typical rates.
 If I’m interested in there we will arrange a call.

 Bingo!
 From there on there had been multiple discussions and eventually signed up a two-year deal with the brand I wanted to be associated with!